javenli786/ML_Clustering_LuxuryTravelCustomerSegmentation/README.md

 ---
 # 2. Production
-### The key stages of the production-level clusting model development is demonstrated below.
+### The key stages of the production-level clusting model development are demonstrated below.

 ### 2.1 [Data Collection](Code/data_collection.py)
 ##### Sqlchemy and Pandas are leveraged in the step of data collection.